 But wait.
 Businesses set goals all the time.

 Yea, but businesses have departments, and team leaders and status meetings.

 When you and I stand on the scale in our PJ’s, who’s gonna help us get to our goal weight?
 Or our debt free date?
 Setting a goal on your own requires willpower and sacrifice, even on our bad days.

 And even if you achieve your goal… then what?

 What if I pay off my student loan or my $1500 Macy’s bill?
 Or I starve myself to lose 20 pounds in time for beach season.

 What’s to stop me from running up more debt?
 Or gaining a pound or two each week until I’m right back where I started?

-Developing habits has an exponentially more powerful impact on your life than setting goals.
+Developing habits – whether it’s with your money, your health or your relationships has an exponentially more powerful impact on your life than setting goals.

 Have you ever tried to make some kind of improvement in your life and just felt totally frustrated almost from the start?